Talk notes and slides

 Selected notes for research talks

+For a list of all my academic talks, see my CV.
 Before giving a talk, I usually make an electronic handwritten version of my notes -- I am making a selection of these notes, which may be of general interest, available.

 - Arithmetic restrictions on geometric monodromy -- notes from a talk about my recent work on fundamental groups and geometric monodromy, at Oberwolfach.